jkimmell-astound/sfcc-locale-analyzer/README.md

 # Locale Analyzer

 ## Requirements
-* This application may run on previous versions of NodeJS but has been developed and tested with version: `v10.13.0`
+* This application may run on previous versions of NodeJS but has been developed and tested with version: `~v10.0.0`
+    * If this is different from the current version of NodeJS on your machine, you can use the NVM tool to install another: https://github.com/creationix/nvm
 * While it may run with other repository structures the one found in the `mocks/sample_repo` is what this was developed against.

 ## Objectives